quicksilver/iTerm2-qsplugin/Documentation.markdown

 The following actions are available for iTerm sessions:

  * **Open in New Window** - Opens a new terminal window with the selected session
+ * **Open in New Tab** - Opens a new tab with the selected session in the current terminal